smof/transaction-demo/README.md

 <br/>
 <b>Installation</b>
 <br/>
 Git clone into the ../webapps/ directory of Tomcat (or similar container).
-Navivate to ../transaction-demo on deployed server.
+Navigate to ../transaction-demo on deployed server.
 Note deploy in same container as the AM you are testing against, as no CORS configuration has been completed, so assumes same host.
 <br/>
 <br/>
 ![ScreenShot](./transaction-demo-app.png)